- What should I know before learning to sail?

-Taking place during the first day of each CANSail 1 & 2 class, the Rigging Clinic is a demonstration of how to "rig" (set-up) and launch one of our Albacore sailing dinghies.
+Taking place during the second day of each CANSail 1 & 2 class, the Rigging Clinic is a demonstration of how to "rig" (set-up) and launch one of our Albacore sailing dinghies.
 We also try to provide some information about what to wear when sailing, and general orientation information about the club.
 Additional Rigging Clinics are usually held on a weekend afternoon, and take about 90 minutes.

 The rigging clinic is highly recommended for all new members.

 Do I need to know how to swim?